This article focuses on Las Sepulturas, an archeological site located close to the larger Copan Archeological Site in Honduras.

 Some facades were carved as well.
 Sculptures of warriors and symbol s of kingship (petate carvings) can be seen on site.

-It was interesting to observe the holes were the Mayas used to put fire at night.
+It was interesting to observe the holes where the Mayas used to burn fire at night.
 There are hundreds of these located in strategic positions.
 The city was well illuminated at night for special events.

-Big ball courts were built for religious and sport events.
+Big ball courts were built for religious and sports events.
 I imagine this is where the inhabitants of the site used to wear their best ornaments.

 My favorite story about the site was about a wall built a few years ago by the government to block the Copan River during overflowing times.
 This modern wall was destroyed by the river in a matter of years.
 The Mayas built their own wall more than 500 hundred years ago.
 That wall is still standing and protecting the site.

 The area is a paradise for bird lovers.
-I was able to spot a Turquoise-browed Motmot (torogoz) which is the national bird of El Salvador.
-I also saw the meanest looking bird in the entire trip.
+I was able to spot a Turquoise-Browed Motmot (torogoz) which is the national bird of El Salvador.
+I also saw the meanest looking bird on the entire trip.
 I got kind of scared by his gaze.
 Plus, the guide told me some unbelievable snake attack stories.
 I just wanted to go back to town.